Visit Site – Get Your Tombola Bingo Bonus* *New Player Offer. T&Cs Apply. 18+ Please Play Responsibly. BeGambleAware.org. #AD

 - Low Cost

-Right from the start, tombola decided to differentiate themselves from the crowd by building all their own bingo games in-house.
+Right from the start, tombola decided to differentiate itself from the crowd by building all its own bingo games in-house.
 This means that every single game in tombola is 100% unique.

 It helps that the chat window in tombola’s rooms gets a lot of real estate.
 It usually takes up half the window if you’re playing on desktop, and if you’re on mobile it’s probably the best experience of chatting and playing bingo at the same time.
 Something many other bingo softwares struggle with getting right.

 When there is no game in play, the chat on mobile expands to full screen, but once a game begins, it shrinks but just enough so you can see your best ticket at the top.
 It still leaves you with a large enough chat area so that when you’re typing (and your keyboard pops up) you can still follow the game and the chat.
 It sounds a simple thing, but too many other sites have got this horribly wrong and it puts you off chatting completely at some brands.

 The on-site community is backed up by an active social media presence on Facebook & Instagram.
 They are all definitely worth a follow as they’ll keep you informed of the latest promotions as well as running all sorts of fun competitions to win merch and other tombola prizes.